 The researchers made it clear that air pollution does not cause anyone to take their own life.
 Instead, they believe that there is a relationship between air pollution and suicide which they plan to study further.

 This is just one more example of the ways in which air quality is extremely important to health.
 Contaminants in the outside air are mostly out of our control and it may not be possible for you to move to an area with less traffic or other contributors to air pollution.
-But you can control the indoor air quality (IAQ) of your own home by making sure it is properly ventilated (especially in winter), using furniture made from materials which won’t off-gas, and installing a medical grade air purifier with HEPA.
+But you can control the indoor air quality (IAQ) of your own home by making sure it is properly ventilated (especially in winter), using furniture made from materials which won’t off-gas, and installing a medical grade air purifier with Certified HEPA Material.

 If you or anyone you know is having suicidal thoughts – please don’t delay in seeking help.
 You can contact the American Foundation for Suicide Prevention to find a local chapter near you or call the National Suicide Prevention Lifeline (1-800-273-TALK) for help right away.